MicrosoftDocs/win32-pr.de-de/desktop-src/Multimedia/mciwndm-eject.md

 ## <a name="return-value"></a>Rückgabewert

-Gibt 0 (null) zurück, wenn erfolgreich, andernfalls einen Fehler.
+Gibt 0 (null) zurück, wenn erfolgreich, andernfalls ein Fehler.

 ## <a name="requirements"></a>Anforderungen